jgdonas/vite-plugin-version-manifest/vite-plugin-version-manifest/README.md

 - Generates a JSON manifest with useful build-time information.
 - Includes project version from `package.json`.
+- Includes info about the runtime (Node.js, Deno, Bun) and its version.
 - Includes Git commit hash and branch name.
 - Includes build timestamp and duration.
 - Zero dependencies.